gesteves91/gesteves91/README.md

 🔭 I’m a PhD candidate in computer science at UFMG

-👨‍💻 I'm a software engineer at Loggi
+👨‍💻 I'm a software engineer at Target

 <!-- 👨‍💻 All of my projects are available [here](https://github.com/gesteves91?tab=repositories&type=source) -->